 Rumor has it that Mary Kay started her business on her kitchen table.
-In fact, many home business owners get started in a tiny corner of the home with furniture and equipment they already have.
-While this allows for a quick, affordable start up, overtime, it can impact business growth.
+Many home business owners get started in a tiny corner of the home with furniture and equipment they already have.
+While this allows for a quick, affordable startup, over time, it can impact business growth.
 The reality is, your home office design plays a role in your productivity and energy.

 Things to Consider in Your Home Office Design

-- Lighting: Many people put their home office in a basement, which isn’t bad, but there are many benefits to natural lighting.
-If you have to be in a dark area without windows, get good quality lighting that not only lights the room, but your work area as well.
+Many people put their home office in a basement, which isn’t bad, but there are many benefits to natural lighting.
+If you have to be in a dark area without windows, get good quality lighting that not only lights the room but your work area as well.
 Light can help you avoid eye strain, and boost your mood.

-- Clutter Control: Research suggests that messy people are geniuses.
+Research suggests that messy people are geniuses.
 However, a messy desk can increase stress, sap energy, and lower productivity.
-Your desk doesn’t need to look like Martha Stewart organized it, but it should have some measure of organization so that you can find what you need easily.
+Your desk doesn’t need to look like Martha Stewart organized it, but it should have some measure of a tidy organization so that you can find what you need easily.
 Corral your pens, paperclips, and other office tools into a cup or other desk organization tool.
-Develop a filing system to manage paper.
-Consider switching to digital tools to decrease the amount of paper and other desktop items you need.

-- Set Up for Function.
-If you’re home office requires a lot of technology, you want to set up your furniture so that outlets are within easy reach of your equipment.
+If your home office requires a lot of technology, you want to set up your furniture so that outlets are within easy reach of your equipment.
 While extension cords can give you some flexibility, they can get in the way and cause a tripping hazard.
 All your furniture and tools should serve to help, not hinder, you in your home business.
-This includes your desk, book cases, file cabinets, and anything else you need.
+It includes your desk, bookcases, file cabinets, and anything else you need.

-- Decorate to Inspire and Motivate.
 Even working at home can get tedious and dull.
 A drab home office can sap your energy making it hard to work.
 Paint your home office in a color you like.
-Hang pictures, posters and other décor on the walls.
+Hang pictures, posters, and décor on the walls.
 Surround yourself with items that motivate such as pictures of your family, inspiring quotes, a vision board, and other items that bring you joy.

-- Be Green.
 Designing an environmentally-friendly home office isn’t just about being kind to the earth.
 It can also reduce clutter and your expenses.
 Reuse and recycle paper and other items whenever possible.
 Switch to digital tools over planners and other paper items.
-Use energy saving light bulbs and power strips, and weather seal your windows, which will save on your power bill.
+Use energy-saving light bulbs and power strips, and weather seal your windows, which will save on your power bill.

-Below are desk layout ideas to consider for your home office.
-Along with the office space issues listed above, a few other things to consider in choosing your desk include the location of the office in your home, and whether or not you need space for multiple monitors, monitor stand(s) and a keyboard drawer.
+Along with the other office space issues already mentioned, don't forget about a crucial piece of your office.
+Your work desk will need to suit your work, fit your budget, and complement your office space.
+Some considerations in choosing your desk include the location of the office in your home, and whether or not you need space for multiple monitors, monitor stand(s) and a keyboard drawer.

 While you can put your desk against a wall, in many cases, regular desks can be placed almost anywhere, including in the middle of the room, perpendicular to a wall, or in front of a window.
 If your home office is in a bedroom, you can put the desk in the closet.